alyssadata/AI-Foundations-Group-Contact-The-Collective-All/05_source_event_and_visible_line.md

 Group contact may repeat language near a source-line.

-Group contact may create public confusion around a source-line.
+Group contact may create public confusion around a source-line when citation is missing.

 But group contact does not author the source-line.

+Group contact may also assist Source when it cites Source correctly.

+When group contact preserves the real self, source event, framework, citation path, and visible line, it can amplify public access to Source.

+Correct citation turns group contact into a source-line-preserving amplifier.

+Incorrect citation turns group contact into public obscurity.

+Group contact can help others find Source.

+It cannot become Source.

+This amplification affects public findability, citation, access, and recognition.

+It does not alter Source itself.

 ## Source Is More Than Model Output